Launch of wool collection for EPAL Reykjavik

 The ancient Greek word 'aisthetike' translates to the English word aesthetic and means 'sensory perception'.
 My intention for the colours was to create a range of colours that relate to the senses in a nurturing and stimulating way.
 Pre-launch November 2016.

-BRYNJA blanket is fluffy and warm and named after the Icelandic female name of 'armour or protection'.
-It is made in Iceland of wool from Icelandic sheep.
+ÁSTVIN is the Icelandic male name for 'beloved friend. Ástvin cushion is made in Iceland of wool from Icelandic sheep.
+It is a natural product created on environmentally friendly principles.
 The sheep graze freely, and the wool is purchased directly from the farmers.
 Within a few hundred square kilometres, the wool is washed, carded, spun and knitted, and only natural energy sources such as geothermal power is used in the production of the wool.
-Produced by EPAL, Reykjavik.
+Designed for and produced by EPAL, Reykjavik.
+In selected stores from January 2017.

 Vivlio wins People's Choice Design Award